mplutka/tm-bt-led/README.md

 ### SPECIAL THANKS

-Thank you, Dave Cook aka cookn for your great support, testing and precious feedback!
+Thank you, Dave Cook aka cooknn, for your great support, testing and precious feedback!